 Bengt Berger’s Cool Funeral Beer Band

 The next iteration of Bengt Berger’s acclaimed Bitter Funeral Beer Band, Cool Funeral Beer Band brings together a brew of international musicians in pursuit of a truly multicultural sound.
 In the 1960s, Sweden became fertile grounds for a number of musical intersections across jazz, rock, folk, and electronic music, and Berger was at the center of it all.
 A percussionist, composer, and ethnomusicologist, Berger was an early participant in Sweden’s left political progg movement before traveling to India to learn Hindustani and Carnatic music.
 His travels led to his performing with dhrupad musician Ustad Zia Mohiuddin Dagar, and to the production of important records by him.
 In the ’70s Berger played with Don Cherry (notably on his Organic Music Society LP) and devoted lengthy periods to studying West African music, particularly that of Ghana’s northern region.
 He learned Ewe drumming from Doe Kushiator in Accra, where he also studied with Kakraba Lobi, a Lo-Birifor master of the kogyil, an African xylophone made with gourd resonators.
 Back in Sweden in 1980, Berger assembled a group of his countrymen—including members of Archimedes Badkar and Spjärnsvallet, two experimental fusion groups he had played with in the ’70s, and Pärson Sound, the influential psychedelic group with whom he recorded in the late ’60s—whom he trained in various aspects of West African traditions, naming them the Bitter Funeral Beer Band after the drink brewed as part of the Lo-Birifor funerary rites on which Berger based the band’s improvisations.
-Cool Funeral Beer Band unites previous Bitter Funeral Beer Band players and new collaborators alike, including Berger, Mats Äleklint, Lars Almqvist, Christer Bothén, Robin Cochrane, Signe Dahlgren, Marque Gilmore, Thomas Gustafsson, Sir Thomas Jäderlund, Peter Janson, Martin Jonsson, Sten Källman, Jonas Knutsson, Sigge Krantz, Marianne Nlemwo Lindén, Emanuelle Martin, Lise-Lotte Norelius, Viktor Reuter, and Staffan Svensson.
+Cool Funeral Beer Band unites previous Bitter Funeral Beer Band players and new collaborators alike, including Berger, Mats Äleklint, Lars Almqvist, Robin Cochrane, Signe Dahlgren, Marque Gilmore, Thomas Gustafsson, Peter Janson, Sir Thomas Jäderlund, Jonas Knutsson, Sigge Krantz, Sten Källman, Marianne Nlemwo Lindén, Emmanuelle Martin, Lise-Lotte Norelius, Viktor Reuter, and Staffan Svensson.

 David Ornette Cherry and Organic Nation Ensemble